LogiTron (LTR) One Day Trading Volume Tops $17.05

 LogiTron Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
-Investors seeking to trade LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LogiTron using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
+Investors seeking to trade LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LogiTron using one of the exchanges listed above.

 Receive News & Updates for LogiTron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LogiTron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.